LashawnFofung/LashawnFofung-Portfolio/README.md

 <h1>PROJECTS</h1>

 <h2>Portfolio - Data Analysis Projects</h2>
-       In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+       In this section, I have listed my data analytics projects with a brief description of the technology stack used to solve cases.

 <h2></h2>